PARENT/CHILD ROOM GROUPINGS CASE STUDY

 Measuring results

-The previous room selection experience was less than ideal, and we hoped that by improving the UX, we’d make the process easier and direct users to checkout much faster.
+The previous room selection experience was less than ideal, and we hoped that by improving the UX, we’d make the process less daunting and direct users to checkout much faster.
+These changes increased conversion as well as Total True Margin, thus proving our efforts were successful from a user and business perspective.

 Key takeaways